robleroni/Puerro/docs/04-Virtual-DOM.md

 ## Testability

 Using virtual elements results in a big benefit for testability.
-Instead of returning a DOM element and using the DOM API to test the content on the rendered view, the virtual DOM abstraction can be returned and tested with common JavaScript object approaches.
+Instead of returning a DOM element and using the DOM API to test the content of the rendered view, the virtual DOM abstraction can be returned and tested with common JavaScript object approaches.

 In case there is a specific need to test the DOM tree directly, the `render` function can be used to convert the virtual DOM into a normal DOM.